Lee Asher: Magic career

 Asher knew that he wanted to be a magician from an early age.
 His first magic gigs were wherever he could get a job on evenings and weekends, but his real passion came from inventing magic.
 At the young age of 15, he invented a technique titled 'The Asher Twist'.

 He earned first place as Junior Close-up Champion of the International Brotherhood of Magicians (1991 and 1992), and was a featured lecturer at the inaugural Session Convention, a British convention for close-up magicians, in 2006.

 Since then, Lee has appeared multiple times on prime time television, on channels such as the Discovery Channel, The Learning Channel, and 'The World's Greatest Magic on NBC, delivered lectures on magic around the world, and made guest appearances at magic camps and magic podcasts.

 Asher has published extensively, including in magic industry magazines such as Trapdoor, Channel One, The Penumbra, The Magic Circle, Apocalypse, Labyrinth, and Genii Magazine.
 He is also part of CURIOSIDADES, a group of magicians formed by BJ Bueno to bring magic to Bueno's home country (Dominican Republic).

-Playing Cards
+Playing cards

 Asher is highly regarded for his contributions and expertise as a collector of playing cards.
-In 2016 he became the youngest ever President of 52 Plus Joker, the prestigious American Playing Card Collectors Club.
-He is the current President, and is also actively involved in the publication of their magazine, Card Culture.
+In 2016 he became the youngest-ever president of 52 Plus Joker, an American playing card collectors club.
+He is also actively involved in the publication of their magazine, Card Culture.

 He is known for his passion for Jerry's Nugget playing cards, and is considered instrumental in popularizing the original decks, and in 2019 spearheaded a very successful project to recreate them, with a Kickstarter project raising almost half a million dollars with the help of over 4,000 backers.
-In collaboration with several other magicians, he was also involved in the successful project for crowdfunding the Conjuror Community deck of playing cards, which raised $142,543 with 1694 backers.
+In collaboration with several other magicians, he was also involved in the successful project for crowdfunding the Conjuror Community deck of playing cards, which raised $142,543 with 1,694 backers.